The best coffee machines to buy in 2024 – tried, tested and reviewed

 This sleek, compact Breville gadget is ideal if you want some automation but still enjoy the process of tamping and brewing your coffee manually.
 Both grounds and ESE pods can be used, and on the control panel there are options for single and double espresso, plus cappuccino and latte.

-The milk steamer can be customised using a textured metal dial on the front (depending on how frothy you like your coffee) and produced velvety microfoam during testing.
-The quality of the espresso was also very good, and the crema was rich and glossy.
+The milk steamer can be customised using a textured metal dial on the front and produced velvety microfoam during testing.
+We also thought the quality of the espresso was very good, and the crema was rich and glossy.

 Versus other models on the market, this machine is more expensive than most and only comes with a one-year warranty.
-But it's user-friendly design and attractive build will be a big win for many – particularly if you're looking to spend in this price bracket – and its ESE pod-compatibility means you can keep mess to a minimum too.
+But it's user-friendly design and attractive build will be a big win for many, and its ESE pod-compatibility means you can keep mess to a minimum too.

 Dualit espresso coffee machine